Battle of Xiaoting: Prelude

-The battle
+Battle

 Opening moves

 In August 221, Liu Bei sent his generals Wu Ban and Feng Xi to attack the Wu positions at the Wu Gorge, which were guarded by Li Yi (李異) and Liu E (劉阿).
 After Wu Ban and Feng Xi achieved success, the Shu army, comprising over 40,000 troops, advanced further to Zigui County.
 Liu Bei also sent messengers to request reinforcements from the local tribes in Wuling Commandery (武陵郡).
 At Zigui, Liu Bei met up with Liao Hua, a former subordinate of Guan Yu.
 Liao Hua had become a prisoner-of-war in Wu after Guan Yu's death, but managed to escape and make his way back to Shu.
 Liu Bei appointed him as the Administrator of Yidu.

 In response to the Shu invasion, Sun Quan appointed Lu Xun as his Grand Chief Controller (大都督) and ordered him to lead 50,000 troops to resist the enemy.
 Lu Xun had under his command several Wu officers such as Zhu Ran, Pan Zhang, Song Qian, Han Dang, Xu Sheng, Xianyu Dan (鮮于丹), and Sun Huan.

-The Shu army's approach
+Shu army's approach

-In February 222, Liu Bei planned to lead his army from Zigui（秭歸）further into Jing Province to reclaim the province.
+In February 222, Liu Bei planned to lead his army from Zigui (秭歸) further into Jing Province to reclaim the province.
 However, the Shu general Huang Quan noted that the Wu forces were powerful and had used the Yangtze to their advantage, so he volunteered to lead the attack and suggested that Liu Bei remain behind as backup.
 Liu Bei refused to listen to him, appointed him as General Who Guards the North (鎮北將軍), and put him in charge of a separate Shu army to defend the northern flank (the northern bank of the Yangtze) from any possible attack by Wei forces.
 He then personally led the main Shu army, which travelled along the southern bank of the Yangtze.